 One of The Care Quality Commissions (CQC) key questions asks: is your practice caring?

-Through developing relationships with people you support and their family and carers enables them to be at the centre of decision-making and an equal partner in their health and care.
+Through developing relationships with people you support and their family and carers enable them to be at the centre of decision-making and an equal partner in their health and care.

-It supports values of recognising and promoting individuality, independence, privacy, partnership, choice, dignity, respect and rights.
+It supports values of recognizing and promoting individuality, independence, privacy, partnership, choice, dignity, respect and rights.
 We absolutely owe it to the people we support to care and treat them in this way.

 E-learning can help organisations to improve services, experiences and outcomes for individuals.

 Benefits for organisations using e-learning have long been discussed.
 The advantages over face to face training are clear and established, from printed resources to travel costs but the real advantage is team engagement and the fact that personal development resources are available for them wherever they are and whenever they’re ready to receive it.